 There are certain exceptions where a child can be working, or working and studying, if the child has been exempted from attending school.
 The school the child attends or the relevant regional education office can be contacted for more information.

 Yes.
-Please visit the Department of Racing, Gaming and Liquor website www.rgl.wa.gov.au for information on employing children on licenced premises.
+Please visit the Department of Local Government, Sport and Cultural Industries website www.dlgsc.wa.gov.au for information on employing children on licenced premises.

 Conducting a self-audit will assist retail and food industry employers to ensure all employment arrangements comply with the child employment laws and may avoid significant penalties for breaching the Children and Community Services Act.